avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ## Abstract

-Proposes implementing `Dynamic EVM Gas Limits and Price Discovery Updates` [ACP-176](https://github.com/avalanche-foundation/ACPs/blob/main/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md) in Subnet-EVM, along with a precompile that can configure parameters on-chain dynamically.
+Proposes implementing [ACP-176](https://github.com/avalanche-foundation/ACPs/blob/aa3bea24431b2fdf1c79f35a3fd7cc57eeb33108/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md) in Subnet-EVM, along with the addition of a new optional `ACP224FeeManagerPrecompile` that can be used configure fee parameters on-chain dynamically after activation, in the same way that the existing `FeeManagerPrecompile` can be used today prior to ACP-176.

 ## Motivation

-ACP-176 updated the EVM dynamic fee mechanism to far more accurately achieve the target gas consumption on-chain.
+ACP-176 updated the EVM dynamic fee mechanism to more accurately achieve the target gas consumption on-chain.
 It also added a mechanism for the target gas consumption rate to be dynamically updated.
-Until now, ACP-176 was only added to Coreth(C-chain), primarily because most L1s prefer to control their fees and gas targets through the `FeeManagerPrecompile` and `FeeConfig` in genesis chain configuration.
+Until now, ACP-176 was only added to Coreth (C-Chain), primarily because most L1s prefer to control their fees and gas targets through the `FeeManagerPrecompile` and `FeeConfig` in genesis chain configuration.

-ACP-194 (SAE) depends on having a gas target and capacity mechanism aligned with ACP-176 to maintain consistency across Subnet-EVM and Coreth.
-It would be very difficult to use the existing windower fee mechanism in conjunction with SAE, and this would also require maintaining multiple mechanisms on a go-forwards basis.
-As such, adding ACP-176 into subnet-evm is (more or less) a requirement for L1s to be able to use SAE in the future.
+[ACP-194](https://github.com/avalanche-foundation/ACPs/blob/aa3bea24431b2fdf1c79f35a3fd7cc57eeb33108/ACPs/194-streaming-asynchronous-execution/README.md) (SAE) depends on having a gas target and capacity mechanism aligned with ACP-176.
+Specifically, there must be a known gas capacity added per second, and maximum gas capacity.
+The existing windower fee mechanism employed by Subnet-EVM does not provide these properties because it does not have a fixed capacity rate, making it difficult to calculate worst-case bounds for gas prices.
+As such, adding ACP-176 into Subnet-EVM is a functional requirement for L1s to be able to use SAE in the future.
+Adding ACP-176 fee dynamics to Subnet-EVM also has the added benefit of aligning with Coreth such that only a single mechanism needs to be maintained on a go-forwards basis.

-While both ACP-176 and ACP-194 will be required upgrades for L1s, this ACP aims to still provide similar controls for chains with a new precompile.
-To do so, we will add a new dynamic fee configuration and fee manager precompile that maps well into the ACP-176 mechanism, while still allowing admins to adjust the fee parameters dynamically and unilaterally.
+While both ACP-176 and ACP-194 will be required upgrades for L1s, this ACP aims to provide similar controls for chains with a new precompile.
+A new dynamic fee configuration and fee manager precompile that maps well into the ACP-176 mechanism will be added, optionally allowing admins to adjust fee parameters dynamically.

 ## Specification

 ### ACP-176 Parameters

 This ACP uses same parameters as in the [ACP-176 specification](https://github.com/avalanche-foundation/ACPs/blob/main/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md#configuration-parameters), and allows their values to be configured on a chain-by-chain basis.
-The parameter list and current values used by the C-Chain are as follows:
+The parameters and their current values used by the C-Chain are as follows:

 | Parameter | Description | C-Chain Configuration |
 | :--- | :--- | :--- |